 Reinforced Concrete is the common term given to a concrete member (or slab) that contains steel reinforcement (usually in the form of steel bars) to increase the strength of the structure.
 The material that results from the combination of concrete and reinforcing bars is called Reinforced Concrete (RC).
-During construction, the reinforcement steel is placed in the formwork first, either in the form of prefabricated steel cage or steel rebars that are fastened together and wired in-situ.
-Then concrete is poured in the formwork and vibrated using adequate devices so as to guarantee a high level of collaboration between the two materials.
+During construction, the reinforcement steel is placed in the formwork first, either in the form of a prefabricated steel cage or steel rebars that are fastened together and wired in-situ.
+Then concrete is poured into the formwork and vibrated using adequate devices so as to guarantee a high level of collaboration between the two materials.

-Figure 1: Rectangular concrete beam, with steel rebar is an example of a reinforced concrete member
+Figure 1: Rectangular concrete beam, with steel rebar, is an example of a reinforced concrete member

 Why is Reinforcement in Concrete Important?

 One of the main disadvantages of concrete is its very low tensile strength that is practically exceeded at low levels of load.
 This results in cracking of the concrete surfaces that in turn leads to aesthetical problems (large deflection of beams or slabs) for the serviceability limit state as well as structural integrity problems at the ultimate limit state.
 On the other hand, reinforcing steel has rather high tensile strength and a symmetrical material constitutive law under tension and compression.
 However, rebar alone that is subjected to compression fails prematurely due to buckling.
 For these reasons, the use of reinforcement in an RC section leads to effective structural behavior as reinforcing steelworks effectively under tension and concrete works effectively under compression and confines the compression reinforcement.
 Figure 1 shows the Bending Moment Diagram of a continuous beam under vertical loads as well as the locations where reinforcing steel should be placed.